xing5/blog/source/_posts/My-AWS-Account-Got-Compromised.md

 I explained what happened and asked them how to deal with the $20,000 bill.
 Fortunetely, they told me that if they confirmed that my account was compromised after they reviewed my case, I will not be charged.
 Right now I am still waiting for the result.
 I will update the post when it's over.

+**[UPDATE - Dec 31, 2014]** Amazon sent me a $20,177.81 USD credit to my account to offset the charges due to the compromise, which has covered my complete December bill.

 ## How to prevent?
 Well, of course you should never put your keys in public.
 Moreover, I think you should never use these root credentials.
 It is better to create IAM users with limited permissions and IP whitelist.